SIEGEL+GALE • SUMMER 2024

 • Reddit, Twitter

 Creating these user types allowed me to better understand what platforms a consumer may need in order to enter and uplift their brand experience with VOiA.
-Ultimately, I decided on a main website and a rewards app.

 EXPERIENCE OBJECTIVES